escapin/sElect/README.md

 ```

 This will create a locally runnable configuration with example config files and
-election manifest.
+an example election manifest.
 (These files can be removed by `make devclean`).
 Once the
 development environment is created, the components of the system can be
 started in the following way.